Healthdirect Free Australian health advice you can count on.

 How can I help a young person with depression?

 If a young person close to you has depression, encourage them to speak to their doctor.
-Their doctor will work with them to build a mental health treatment plan to help them feel better.
+In many cases, young people need help from a doctor or mental health professional to treat depression.

-Some people with depression find it hard to have the energy or motivation to take care themselves, or they may feel hopeless, or like nothing can help.
+Some people with depression find it hard to have the energy or motivation to take care themselves.
+They may feel hopeless, or like nothing can help.
 Supporting them and guiding them towards professional help will make their recovery process easier.

 Sometimes people with depression don’t want to seek help.
-In such a situation, the best thing you can do is to explain to them that you are concerned and give them information to read about depression.
+In this situation, the best thing you can do is to explain to them that you are concerned and give them information to read about depression.

-It can help to remind them that 1 in 4 young people experience a mental health disorder, with depression being the most common.
-Assure them that there’s nothing to be embarrassed about, and doctors help people their age with depression all the time.
+It can help to remind them that 1 in 4 young people aged 16 to 24 experience mental health problems, with depression being the most common.
+Assure them that there’s nothing to be embarrassed about and doctors help people their age with depression all the time.

-If seeing a doctor seems too difficult, you can suggest one of the online or telephone support services listed below.
+If seeing a doctor seems too difficult, you can suggest one of the online or telephone support services, such as those listed below.

 How is depression in young people treated?

-Your doctor can help you build a mental health treatment plan if you have depression.
-Your personal plan will depend on:
+Your doctor can help you build a mental health treatment plan to meet your needs and goals, which will include treatment options and support services.

-Your doctor will work with you to teach you strategies to help you cope.
+Your doctor will work with you to use strategies to help you cope.
 This can include stress management, problem solving and activity planning.

 They may also suggest psychological therapy to help you with depression.
 One of the most helpful types of therapy for young people with depression is cognitive behavioural therapy (CBT).

-In some cases, your doctor may prescribe medicines for depression (antidepressants) or refer you on to a psychiatrist.
+In some cases, your doctor may prescribe medicines for depression (antidepressants) or refer you to a psychiatrist.
 It is important that you check in regularly with your doctor if you have started taking medicines for depression.
+Don’t stop taking your medicines suddenly, or change how you take them without first speaking with your doctor or a pharmacist.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.